Rev. Robert Fleischmann, National Director, Christian Life Resources

 Your journey in life is all about God.
 Glorifying God in all you do speaks directly about your attitude and your priorities.
 Life is not about you and what you want and what you can get.
 Life is about God.

 Glorifying God means walking through life, repeating the thought, “Thy will be done.”
-Scripture tells us: “This is love for God: to obey his commands” (1 John 5:3).
+Scripture tells us: “This is love for God: to keep his commands” (1 John 5:3).

 Jesus summarized the commands of God when He said: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind” ; and, “Love your neighbor as yourself” (Luke 10:27).